aledwassell/contacts-list-challenge/README.md

 address-form.component should have unit tests, preferably testing from an action within the template.
 E.g. `fixture.debugElement.query('...').click();`

-I could have used the [Angular Material Table ](https://material.angular.io/components/table/overview#table-basic) to diplay the contacts, it has built in sorting and filtering functionality.
+I could have used the [Angular Material Table ](https://material.angular.io/components/table/overview#table-basic) to diplay the contacts, it has built in sorting, filtering and pagination functionality.

 I would have liked to have added more validation on the add contact form, E.g. phone number validation.